iamlab-cmu/franka-interface/docs/index.rst

 Welcome to franka-interface's Documentation!
 ============================================

-This library was designed to be used on an Ubuntu 18.04 PC with a Realtime Kernel Patch.
+This library was designed to be used on an Ubuntu 18.04 / 20.04 PC with a Realtime Kernel Patch.
 The instructions in the Installation page will guide you through the process of installing a Realtime Kernel Patch.
-We are currently not supporting Ubuntu 20.04 or ROS2 at the moment.
+We are currently not supporting ROS2 at the moment.

 To join the Discord community, click the link `here <https://discord.gg/jMzpGRpSN2>`_.